-Undergraduate students who are considering to apply for traineeship program should have at least 2,5 CGPA and graduate students should have at least 3,0 CGPA over 4,0.
+Undergraduate students should have at least 2,5 CGPA and graduate students should have at least 3,0 CGPA over 4,0.

 EPEEP is valid for two consecutive years and students who have taken the exam in the previous 2 years may apply with a previous score.
-This needs to be indicated on the online application.
-However, students are allowed to take the EPEEP only once a year and those who have already taken the EPEEP for the Erasmus+ ICM and Exchange applications on 7 January 2017 will not be able to take the exam again for the Erasmus traineeship application in February.
+This needs to be indicated on the application form.
+However, students are allowed to take the EPEEP only once every academic year and those who have already taken the EPEEP in the same academic year for another exchange program will not be able to take the exam again.

-According to the regulations of the Turkish National Agency, 50% of CGPA and 50% of the English language test score are taken into account in electing prospective Erasmus students.
+50% of CGPA and 50% of the EPEEP score are taken into account in electing prospective exchange students.

-Besides, before calculating the 50% of the CGPA, a coefficient is applied on the CGPA according to the applicants' study cycle and semester information as below:
+Remark: Before calculating the 50% of the CGPA, a coefficient is applied on the CGPA according to the applicants' department and semester information as explained below:

 Student CGPA: 3.15